Beef, Main

 Marinating the beef

-Heat a pan over medium heat.
-Once hot, add the sticky rice to the pan and toss/stir continuously until the grains have become golden brown in color.
+Heat a dry pan over medium heat.
+Once hot, add the glutinous rice to the pan and toss/stir continuously until the grains have become golden brown in color.

 Toasting the sticky rice